Why is an old fuse panel dangerous?

 Combine that issue with the fact that some older fuse panels are only rated at 60-amp total capacity and most have multiple wires clamped under the too-few fuse lugs, and you can see why insurance companies don’t want to write a policy for an older home with a fuse panel still in place.

 As an old-time country realtor, “Miss Margaret” Hiers, of Chiefland, Florida, used to tell us, “If the house has got them fuses, you’ve got a problem!”
-Also, see our blog post Why are old electrical components not always "grandfathered" as acceptable by home inspectors?
+Also, see our blog posts When did circuit breakers replace fuses in homes? and Why are old electrical components not always "grandfathered" as acceptable by home inspectors?

 Here’s links to a collection of our other blog posts about ELECTRIC PANELS: